The Century’s Best Holiday Campaigns

 Using minimalistic artistry to tell a beautiful and thoughtful story can be even more powerful than adding all the bells and whistles.
 And it gets its point across.
 Bill does, in fact, need a shave.

-Best Holiday Ads of the 1960s
+Holiday Campaigns of the 1960s

 Sylvania (1960)